How we test

 Roku: Roku’s interface is common across every model, whether you’re talking the top-of-the-line Ultra model or the entry-level Express.
 There is also a certain look to Roku apps, and you won’t find interface differences across different apps as much as you might on other platforms.
 As we’ve mentioned before, you’ll find nearly every streaming service or channel you care about represented here, and unlike certain other platforms, you won’t find any gaps, with the notable exception of iTunes, which is only available on Apple streamers.

 Android TV (Nvidia Shield): Android TV is a little different than the other options here, in that manufacturers can put their own spin on the interface, similar to phone manufacturers with Android.
-You’ll find that many app exhibit plenty of individuality on Shield TV, which contrasts with the visual in-app consistency with Roku apps.
+You’ll find that many apps exhibit plenty of individuality on Shield TV, which contrasts with the visual in-app consistency with Roku apps.
 Amazon Video isn’t available out of the box, though it can be cast or sideloaded if you want to dive under the hood.
 Or, you can wait a few months: Amazon has committed to providing Prime Video support for Android TV later this year.

 Words and terms you need to know